Program Director: Dave Thompson, email@example.com

 The Alpine Ski Team is a coed club sport that currently has 23 members.
-The team practices twice a week at Labrador Mountain, roughly an hour away from campus.
-Wednesday nights are dedicated to Giant Slalom and Thursday nights are reserved for Slalom.
+The team practices twice a week at Labrador Mountain, which is roughly an hour away from campus.
+Wednesday nights are dedicated to Giant Slalom, and Thursday nights are reserved for Slalom.
 The team practices and races with the supervision of the Labrador Racing Staff.
 The team races about seven times a year, beginning in the middle of January, in conjunction with the United Ski and Snowboard Association.

 The Curling Team currently has 20 members.
 We practice on Sundays at the Utica Curling Club, located in Whitesboro, N.Y.
 The team competes against other schools at college bonspiels, including our own tournament.
 In the past, we have traveled to Schenectady and Rochester, N.Y., and to Boston and Chicago.
 No experience is necessary to join the team.